 First of all, the odds are the likelihood or chances of something happening.
 If we specify this definition to the gambling field of activity, the odds are a certain ratio between the amounts of money staked by individuals to a bet.

-When punters think about placing a bet on the outcome of a match or game, the odds are one of the primary factors that should be taken into consideration and the best betting software offers the best ones.
+When punters think about placing a bet on the outcome of a match or game, the odds are one of the primary factors that should be taken into consideration and the best betting software for multiple bookies offers the best ones.

 Nowadays, various online sportsbooks give people the opportunity to wager on almost any sporting or even non-sporting event; however different bookmakers use different odds formats.
 That’s why there are now lots of various odds formats, used by the bettors in different regions.
 For example, Europeans prefer decimals, Americans exclusively use US moneyline, Englishmen tend to use fractions, and Asians prefer to stick to Malay and Hong Kong odds formats.
 Let’s see each one:

 Decimal odds: decimals are favored mainly by Europeans.
 It’s also used in Canada and Australia.
 Most punters note that this is the most comprehensible and it’s considered to be the most popular.
 It’s very easy to operate with decimal odds, because they indicate how much money you’ll get from a one unit-stake.
 So, you simply have to multiply the odds by the amount of your stake.
 Let’s imagine that the odds are 3.5 and you bet $100.
 If you win, you’ll gain $350.

 American Odds: This format is used mainly in the USA.
 It is also known as “Moneyline Odds”.
 They work quite differently for underdogs and favorites.
 So, if you bet on a favorite at the best Asian bookmakers, these odds show how much money you will have to risk in order to gain $100.
 It means that if the odds are -210, your stake should be no less than $210; on the other hand, if the odds are +150, it means that you’ll have to bet $100 in order to get $150.